Weather forecasts often refer to rain or showers and there are crucial differences between the two which explain what weather is expected.

 Frontal rain tends to stretch across large areas bringing precipitation to a wider area.

 This makes frontal rain hard to avoid because the rain usually stretches along the entire length of the front.
-These fronts can typically last for a number of days and they are commonly associated with unsettled weather.
+These fronts can typically last for a day or so and they are commonly associated with unsettled weather.

 Showers by contrast are produced by convective clouds known as cumulus.
 Rain-bearing cumulus clouds are commonly taller than they are wide and have a fluffy, cauliflower-like appearance to their tops.